Guy Whitley, Head of Business Development

 GUY: Tom, thanks for sharing your insight.
 We look forward to catching up with you soon to hear more from the Emerging Markets sales team.

-For any queries around SFTR or what JDX can do to help, please fill out the form below.
+For any queries around implementing SFTR, EMIR compliance and what JDX can do to help, please contact us.